Black Women Are Leading The Charge To Take Back The Cannabis Industry

 Advertisement

-"Communities of color have borne the brunt of racially biased enforcement of cannabis prohibition, so it makes sense that cannabis entrepreneurs of color, specifically Black women, are leading the conversation on equity and social justice opportunities as the country continues its march towards full legalization,” says Dawson, City of Portland Cannabis Program Supervisor and Founding Chair of Cannabis Regulators of Color.
-As a Brooklyn native, Dawson says she recognizes the tremendous effort made to pass an equity-centered legalization bill and create the framework for an inclusive and equitable New York cannabis industry.
-She spent years advocating for legalization rooted in racial and economic justice in New York and beyond.
+"Communities of colour have borne the brunt of racially biased enforcement of cannabis prohibition, so it makes sense that cannabis entrepreneurs of colour, specifically Black women, are leading the conversation on equity and social justice opportunities as the country continues its march towards full legalisation,” says Dawson, City of Portland Cannabis Program Supervisor and Founding Chair of Cannabis Regulators of Color.
+As a Brooklyn native, Dawson says she recognises the tremendous effort made to pass an equity-centred legalisation bill and create the framework for an inclusive and equitable New York cannabis industry.
+She spent years advocating for legalisation rooted in racial and economic justice in New York and beyond.
 And last year, she transitioned to the public sector as a cannabis regulator to get a closer look at the obstacles to creating an equitable industry with Black, Indigenous, and Latinx ownership.

 “I’ve learned that it starts with the law and civic engagement,” Dawson adds.
-“While we advocate for states to legalize the right way, centered in equity and access, women of color can also capitalize on the rapid growth of employment and entrepreneurial opportunities within the same market.”
+“While we advocate for states to legalise the right way, centred in equity and access, women of colour can also capitalise on the rapid growth of employment and entrepreneurial opportunities within the same market.”

 Advertisement